Henry Wilmot, 1st Earl of Rochester: Interregnum

-During this King's exile, he was one of his principal advisers, being created by him Earl of Rochester in 1652.
+Wilmot was one of Charles II's principal advisers during the former's exile, being created by him Earl of Rochester in 1652.
 In the interests of Charles, he visited the emperor Ferdinand III, Nicholas II, Duke of Lorraine, and Frederick William, Elector of Brandenburg.
 In March 1655, he was in England, where he led an unsuccessful attempt at a rising on Marston Moor, near York as part of the Sealed Knot Penruddock uprising.
-The York uprising was put down by Colonel Robert Lilburne Governor of York and on its failure, Wilmot fled the country.
+The York uprising was put down by Colonel Robert Lilburne Governor of York and on its failure, Wilmot fled the country again.

 In April 1656 along with the Duke of Ormonde he signed the Treaty of Brussels, which secured an alliance between the exiled Royalists and the Spanish King.
 In 1656, Wilmot obtained command of an English foot regiment in the royalist army in Bruges, thus becoming the first colonel of the Grenadier Guards.
 The unhealthy and overcrowded conditions of the regiment's quarters in the winter of 1657–58 caused many in it to fall sick, including its commander.
 Wilmot died at Sluys on 19 February and was buried at Bruges.

 After the Restoration, his body was transferred to the family vault at Spelsbury church, Oxfordshire.
 He was succeeded by his son John Wilmot, 2nd Earl of Rochester, a noted poet and libertine at the Restoration court.

 Family

-On 21 August 1633, Wilmot married Frances Morton, daughter of Sir George Morton of Clenston.
+On 21 August 1633, Wilmot married Frances Morton, daughter of Sir George Morton of Winterborne Clenston, Dorset.
 In 1644, some time after Frances had died, Wilmot married Anne Lee, daughter of Sir John St John, 1st Baronet St John of Lydiard Tregoze, and widow of Sir Francis Henry Lee, 2nd Baronet Lee of Quarendon.
 They had a son John, who was born on 10 April 1647.
 John inherited his father's title and went on to become a well-known raconteur, wit and poet at the court of Charles II.